 A man dressed in rags ran along the debris-strewn ground.
 Bright orange spheres the size of marbles pelted the ground near his feet.
 Small dirt clouds popped up wherever the balls of energy hit, and the man could hear the snapping sounds of static electricity.
 He jumped over pieces of torn sheet metal or broken concrete as he zigzagged to avoid the blasts.

 Diving through an open chain-link gate that locked behind him, he landed face down in rubble.
 He winced when his knee smacked against a sharp rock jutting from the pile.
 An egg-shaped tracker bot hovered briefly just outside the fence, a whir whispering from the propellers that encircled its lower body.
 It sped off, apparently satisfied the quarry was safely confined.
 The bot, controlled by a minimal AI that fell well within government restrictions on thinking machines, had tailed John and a cohort as they were returning from an area forbidden to non-citizens.
 John had managed to create a diversion that allowed Mark to get away and return to the quarantine area through a separate entrance.

-As he stood up, John brushed bits of gravel from his beard and shoulder length hair.
+As he stood, John brushed bits of gravel from his beard and shoulder length hair.
 From overhead came the squeak of a metal sign, swinging loosely over the gate, that read "Neurots Only".

 It was late autumn, but the warm air was thick with humidity.
-John was sweating heavily.
-Limping a little, he pulled a small, soft object from his backpack as he walked towards the shelter.
-He opened the loose hanging door of the ramshackle building, tucking one arm behind his back.
+John sweated heavily.
+Limping, he pulled a small, soft object from his backpack, and walked towards a shelter.
+He tucked one arm behind his back.
 As he entered, a hot draft blew through gaps in the walls.
 The thin metal sheets shuddered each time the wind picked up, the exterior pelted with debris.